yahiarefaiea/rapida/packages/rapida-response/readme.md

 # Rapida response

-An abstraction helper that returns a constant responses all around your RESTful API.
+An abstraction helper that returns a consistent responses all around your RESTful API.

 This package is part of [Rapida](https://github.com/nuotron/rapida).